arshiya2704/cmpe281-piedpiper/ACTIVITIES.md

 - Connected local server to deployed database
 - Bug fixes in backend
 - Configured and created frontend server on local machine

+Ashish:-
+- Researched about how to create Mongo Replica set on AWS.
+- Found a procedure to create MongoDB replica sets on AWS by using AWS EC2 instances.
+Created 2 mongo replicas with 1 arbitar.
+- Connected this MongoDB from my local node app server.
+- Deployed node app server to AWS and connected MongoDB from that deployed app.
+As all instances are running in same VPC, they are able to communicte with each other.
+- Created APIs for /addToPersonalCart, /addToGroupCart,/removeFromPersonalCart, /removeFromGroupCart.
+- Updated XP core value - Feedback.

 ### Week 6 updates:
 Nikita:-